Tokelau: Contact with other cultures

 Missionaries preached Christianity in Tokelau from 1845 to the 1870s.
 French Catholic missionaries on Wallis Island (also known as 'Uvea) and missionaries of the Protestant London Missionary Society in Samoa used native teachers to convert the Tokelauans.
 Atafu was converted to Protestantism by the London Missionary Society, Nukunonu was converted to Catholicism and Fakaofo was converted to both denominations.
 The Rev. Samuel James Whitmee, of the London Missionary Society, visited Tokelau in 1870.

 Helped by Swains Island-based Eli Jennings Sr, Peruvian "blackbird" slave traders arrived in 1863 and kidnapped nearly all (253) of the able-bodied men to work as labourers, depopulating the atolls.
 The Tokelauan men died of dysentery and smallpox, and very few returned.
 With that loss, the system of governance became based on the "Taupulega", or "Councils of Elders", on which individual families on each atoll were represented.
 During that time, Polynesian immigrants settled, followed by American, Scottish, French, Portuguese and German beachcombers, marrying local women and repopulating the atolls.

 In 1856 the United States claimed that it held sovereignty over the island and the other Tokelauan atolls under the Guano Islands Act.
 In 1979, the U.S. conceded that Tokelau was under New Zealand sovereignty, and a maritime boundary between Tokelau and American Samoa was established by the Treaty of Tokehega.

 In 1889, Tokelau became a protectorate of the United Kingdom.
-This lasted until 1916, when it was annexed and incorporated into the Gilbert and Ellice Islands Colony.
+At the time it was considered a possible staging point for a trans-Pacific telegraph line.
+The islands were placed under the jurisdiction of the Western Pacific High Commission, notionally under the authority of deputy commissioners based in Samoa (until 1899) and the Gilbert and Ellice Islands.
+No official representative was resident in the islands and due to their distance and small population they were visited by the deputy commissioner only infrequently.
+In 1916, Tokelau was annexed and incorporated into the Gilbert and Ellice Islands Colony.
 In 1926, it was incorporated into New Zealand.